-Recommendations for suspension or expulsion will be made by the Welfare Committee for the principal to consider.
-Certain undesirable behaviour will be exempt from this process and may require immediate suspension or expulsion.
+Recommendations for suspension or expulsion will be made by the Welfare Committee for the behaviour will be exempt from this process and may require immediate suspension or expulsion.
 Refer to pages 7-8.

 Student enrolment status is reviewed at this